 But life isn’t a screenplay.

 Some of these chapters are bright.
-They feel like the electric certainty of discovery—those moments where I touched something bigger than myself: curiosity, music, mischief, tattoos, code, the magic trick of learning.
-There are scenes in here that still feel like oxygen.
+Those moments where I touched something bigger than myself: curiosity, music, mischief, tattoos, code, the magic trick of learning.

 I’ve told these stories because I’m done pretending they didn’t shape me.

-I’ve told them because I’ve spent too much of my life trying to be invincible—trying to “win” the past by outrunning it.
+I’ve told them because I’ve spent too much of my life trying to be invincible… trying to “win” the past by outrunning it.
 That’s a losing strategy, by the way.
 The past has endurance.
 The past is patient.
-It doesn’t chase you; it waits at the finish line with a clipboard.

 So I stopped running.